Life Beyond the Armor

 We don’t typically hide in all areas of life.
 You may be fully yourself in one area of your life while hiding in another: The confident keynote speaker who bolts from the room when required to speak one-on-one with the audience members.
 The single person who won’t date but loves parties.
 The charming friend who makes all the plans but avoids parties like the plague.
 The creative soul who never shares their art but is an encouraging teacher.

-If you’re visiting this website and reading this page you probably have the sense, maybe the nagging feeling, that you are meant for something.
-Maybe what you’re meant for is clear as day, maybe it’s simply “I know I’m meant for something more than this.
+If you’re reading this page you probably have the sense, maybe the nagging feeling, that you are meant for something.
+Maybe what you’re meant for is clear as day, maybe it’s simply “I know I’m meant for something more than this.”

-In “It’s a Wonderful Life” George Bailey knows he’s meant for building grand things like skyscrapers and bridges.
+In “It’s a Wonderful Life”, George Bailey knows he’s meant for building grand things like skyscrapers and bridges.
 He’s not alone in that.
-Others have said things like:
+Others commonly say things like:

 • I’ve always known I’m meant to be a father